-The Canadian Museum of Architecture will establish a facility to fulfill its mission and advance the understanding and appreciation of architecture by producing displays, presentations and architecture events.
+The Canadian Museum of Architecture will establish a facility to fulfill its mission and advance the understanding and appreciation of architecture by producing displays, presentations and architecture-themed events.
 The Museum will provide a forum for the exhibition and interpretation of architectural works and discussions of relevant topics.
 Programs will be developed to broaden understanding of the methods and processes through which our built environment is created, enjoyed and maintained.

 Architecture is associated and works in conjunction with a broad array of disciplines such as urban planning, landscape architecture, art, engineering, building technology, interior design, resource management, social science, environmental and climate studies and so on.
-The museum will illustrate some of these interdependencies in its exhibits and explain the function of architecture in daily life.
+The Museum will illustrate some of these interdependencies in its exhibits and explain the function of architecture in daily life.

 A specific effort will be made to serve the needs of students with the design of displays taking this objective into account.
 Presentations and, where appropriate, programs will be developed for educational purposes.
-As well, the Canadian Museum of Architecture will endeavor to communicate with Canada’s schools of architecture.
+As well, the Canadian Museum of Architecture will endeavour to communicate with Canada’s schools of architecture.